seungjaeryanlee/endtoend.ai/_posts/2018-07-25-ai-for-prosthetics-5.md

 Recently, there have been great successes on reinforcement learning methods that modify the reward signal.
 Two noteworthy papers are [Playing hard exploration games by watching YouTube](https://arxiv.org/abs/1805.11592) and [RUDDER: Return Decomposition for Delayed Rewards](https://arxiv.org/abs/1806.07857).
 The exemplary environment used in these papers are *Montezuma's Revenge* and *Bowling* from Atari 2600.
 Both games have sparse rewards (few nonzero rewards), so the agent must explore for a long time before discerning good or bad actions.
 In these games, the state-of-the-art (SotA) methods are one that reshape the reward ([*Bowling* SotA](/envs/gym/atari/bowling), [*Montezuma's Revenge* SotA](/envs/gym/atari/montezumas-revenge)).

 The Prosthetics environment has a dense reward function: there is a nonzero reward at every step.
 Thus, the agent can be trained without modifying the reward in any way.
 However, that does not prohibit us from modifying the reward signal.
-Therefore, complex modifications like Imitation Learning (DQfD or YouTube) might not be needed, but the environment could benefit from a reward signal that is more insightful.
+Complex modifications like Imitation Learning (DQfD or YouTube) might not be needed, but the agent could benefit from a reward signal that is more insightful.

 Note that this is a somewhat dangerous approach.
 We are attempting to inject our prior knowledge to the agent through the reward.
 In general, the reward signal should communicate the agent *what* its goal is, not *how* it should achieve that goal.
 A better place to use prior knowledge is initial policy or value function (Sutton and Barto, 2018).
 One way to address this problem would be to fine-train the agent without the reward modification once it performs reasonably well.